 - 1. Determine if a company has eligible turnover - 2.
 Assess the eligible activity's substantial contribution, - 3.
 Ensure that the companies activities as a whole do not cause significant harm against the Taxonomy environmental objectives, - 4.
-Determine if minimum safeguards are undertaken and the company does not violate important business norms such as the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights. - 4) Active stewardship: ESG-related company engagements contributing to better awareness or improvement in companies' sustainability policies are measured by following indicators: (a) level of active engagement and voting policies, (b) number of engagements, (c) rate of voting and (d) participation at shareholder and bondholder meetings.
+Determine if minimum safeguards are undertaken and the company does not violate important business norms such as the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.

+4) Active stewardship: ESG-related company engagements contributing to better awareness or improvement in companies' sustainability policies are measured by following indicators: (a) level of

+Sustainability indicators measure how the sustainable objectives of this financial product are attained. active engagement and voting policies, (b) number of engagements, (c) rate of voting and (d) participation at shareholder and bondholder meetings.